Pontefract: Economy

-The town has a liquorice-sweet industry; further, the famous Pontefract cakes are produced, though the liquorice plant is no longer grown there.
+The town has a liquorice-sweet industry; the famous Pontefract cakes are produced in Pontefract, though the liquorice plant is no longer grown there.
 The town's two liquorice factories are owned by Haribo and Valeo Confectionery (formerly Tangerine).
 A Liquorice festival is held annually.
 Poet laureate Sir John Betjeman wrote a poem entitled "The Licorice Fields at Pontefract".
-In 2012, local farmer Robert Copley announced that he would be re-introducing a liquorice crop to Pontefract.
+In 2012, local farmer Robert Copley announced that he would be reintroducing a liquorice crop to Pontefract.

 Close by is the site of the former coal-fired Ferrybridge power station, although the local coal mines largely closed in the 1990s, which contributed to high unemployment in the local area.
 The final colliery, Prince of Wales Colliery, closed in August 2002.
 It has since been redeveloped into a large housing estate named after the colliery.

 Amenities and services

 The secondary schools in the town are Carleton High School in Carleton and the King's School on Mill Hill Lane, both for pupils aged 11–16.
-A sixth-form college, New College, Pontefract, is located on Park Lane.
+A sixth-form college, New College, is located on Park Lane.

-The old Pontefract General Infirmary on Southgate (pictured) was a general hospital; it is the place at which serial killer Harold Shipman began to murder his elderly patients.
+The old Pontefract General Infirmary on Southgate was a general hospital; it is the place at which serial killer Harold Shipman began to murder his elderly patients.
 Beneath this building is an old hermitage, open to the public on certain days.
 Pontefract Museum, from which the hermitage schedule can be obtained, is in the town centre, housed in the former Carnegie library.

 A new hospital was built on Friarwood Lane and opened in July 2010, with the new name of Pontefract Hospital; there is now a modern hospital building.
 Near to the hospital is Friarwood Valley Gardens, a rose garden, a sensory garden, a pinhole camera (formerly an aviary and earlier a Georgian gambling den) and an avenue of cherry trees.
+The park is listed at Grade II on the Register of Historic Parks and Gardens of Special Historic Interest in England.